Comparisons between the NFL and NCAA football: Los Angeles

-The Los Angeles area has hosted the Super Bowl seven times.
+The Los Angeles area has hosted the Super Bowl eight times.
 The Los Angeles Memorial Coliseum hosted Super Bowl I in 1967 and Super Bowl VII in 1973.
 The Rose Bowl hosted Super Bowl XI in 1977, Super Bowl XIV in 1980, Super Bowl XVII in 1983, Super Bowl XXI in 1987 and Super Bowl XXVII in 1993.
+SoFi Stadium has hosted Super Bowl LVI in 2022.
 The city ranks third on the list of having hosted the most number of Super Bowls, after Miami and New Orleans.

 The metropolitan area boasts nine NCAA Division I athletic programs.
 The best-known are the two whose football teams compete in the top-level Football Bowl Subdivision, both of which are in the city of Los Angeles proper: